Luis Robert Preview, Player Props: White Sox vs. Tigers

 Luis Robert At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 45th, his on-base percentage ranks 89th, and he is seventh in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 43rd, his on-base percentage ranks 90th, and he is seventh in the league in slugging.

-- Robert enters this game on a four-game hitting streak.
-During his last games, he's hitting .421 with one homer.
+- Robert will look to extend his five-game hitting streak.
+He's batting .474 with one homer over the course of his last games.

-- Robert has an RBI in 47 of 126 games this year, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Robert has an RBI in 48 of 127 games this year, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in five contests.

-- In 63 of 126 games this season, he has scored, and 16 of those games included multiple runs.
+- He has scored in 63 of 127 games this season, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.